 Penguin Island Boardwalk Trail

-Hey nature lovers, this is another one tailor made for you.
-It takes a ferry to get over to the island, which you get from Mersey Point between 9am and 1pm.
+Hey nature lovers, this is another one tailor-made for you.
+It takes a ferry to get over to the island, which you get from Mersey Place Reserve between 9am and 3pm.
 The boardwalk and trail loop is 1.5km and of course, the main attraction to keep your eyes peeled for is the colony of Fairy Penguins that live on the island.
-Schedule your walk in around the island’s Discovery Centre commentary and feeding at 10:30am, 12:30pm and 2:30pm.
+Schedule your walk in around the island’s Discovery Centre commentary and feeding at 10.30am, 12.30pm and 2.30pm.
 The island is also a bird sanctuary so borrow your dad’s binoculars (you gotta stick to the trail, man) and do your best David Attenborough impersonation.

 Coogee Beach Trail